sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 - two parallel views of state (internal and DOM)
 - a diffing layer that exists independently of UI logic

-The Nablla type model does not attempt to modify such architectures.
+The Sercrod type model does not attempt to modify such architectures.
 Instead it belongs to a different family that:

 - does not maintain a virtual DOM
 - treats attributes and the DOM as the only official state representation